jtprince/portfolio/README.md

 ## Stateful Elasticsearch-based Search

-Architected entire elasticsearch search for product and autocompletion.
+Architected entire elasticsearch search for product, catalog, inventory lists, and autocompletion.

 Created stateful faceted and filtered search.
-The entire UI (which I did not build) was driven by the data returned from stateful API calls.
+All of the logic of the core of the entire catalog search UI (which I did not build) was driven by the data I returned from these stateful API responses.

 * Dozens of unique filters and facets
 * Handles complete category heirarchy